JunetaeKim/VABAM-official/README.md

 ## VABAM: Variational Autoencoder for Amplitude-based Biosignal Augmentation within Morphological Shape.

-This repository contains the official implementation of VABAM along with the Conditional Mutual Information (CMI)-based evaluation metrics introduced in [our research](https://www.nature.com/articles/s41467-026-72299-7), published in Nature Communications.
+This repository contains the official implementation of VABAM along with the Conditional Mutual Information (CMI)-based evaluation metrics introduced in [our research](https://www.nature.com/articles/s41467-026-72299-7), published in **Nature Communications**.
 VABAM enables the generative synthesis of pulsatile physiological signals by decoupling waveform shape from amplitude dynamics.
 The CMI-based metrics offer a principled, information-theoretic assessment of the model's ability to achieve this decoupling, supporting evaluation of both structural preservation and amplitude controllability.